adepierre/Botcraft/README.md

 ## Examples

 Examples can be found in the [Examples](Examples/) folder:
-- [0_HelloWorld](Examples/0_HelloWorld): Connect to a server, send Hello World! in the chat then disconnect
+- [0_HelloWorld](Examples/0_HelloWorld): Connect to a server, sends Hello World! in the chat then disconnect
 - [1_UserControlledExample](Examples/1_UserControlledExample): Best with GUI, mouse and keyboard controlled player.
 Can be used in a dummy world (without any server) to test things like physics or rendering
 - [2_ChatCommandExample](Examples/2_ChatCommandExample): Simple bot that obey commands sent through vanilla chat.
+Knows four commands at this point:
+  - pathfinding
+  - disconnecting
-Knows three commands at this point, pathfinding, disconnecting and checking its sourroundings for spawnable blocks (useful if you want to check whether or not a perimeter is spawn proof).
+  - checking its sourroundings for spawnable blocks (useful if you want to check whether or not a perimeter is spawn proof)
+  - placing a block
 - [3_SimpleAFKExample](Examples/3_SimpleAFKExample): Simple example to stay at the same position.
 Physics is not processed, chunks are not saved in memory to save RAM.

 ## To-do list

 It's only a free time project, but there are still a lot of things to do!
 Right now the only usecase is an AFK bot to activate a farm with almost 0% usage of CPU/GPU.
-The next step is to add some functionalities like block breaking with a tool and block placing, entities handling/rendering, attacking, crafting...
+The next step is to add some functionalities like entities handling/rendering, attacking, crafting...
 Everything needed to automate more tasks in survival vanilla Minecraft!

 There are also some minor improvements to existing features that have to be done:
 - Improve water/lava/ladder physics (the player can walk on fluids and can't climb the ladders)